 To make sure you have the correct module file loaded, type

-To make sure the software was installed correctly and that the module is working, type git --version which shuold give the output "git version 2.9.0".
+To make sure the software was installed correctly and that the module is working, type git --version which should emit "git version 2.9.0".

 For more information about modules, be sure to read the webpage indicated at the end of